juice-shop/multi-juicer/guides/production-notes/production-notes.md

 ## Security Consideration

-Add SecurityContext, PodSecurityContext and NetworkPolicy to further isolate and secure your training plattform.
+Add SecurityContext and PodSecurityContext further isolate and secure your training plattform.

 ## TLDR